-A UK Public Limited Company may offer to sell its shares to the public.
-Before it is allowed to trade a PLC must satisfy Companies House that at least £50,000 of shares have been issued and that each share has been paid up to at least a quarter of its face value.
-It is important to note that the shareholders are potentially exposed to GBP50,000 in total.
+A Public Limited Company (PLC) is a corporate entity that may sell its shares to the public.
+A PLC can only trade if it has issued at least £50,000 in nominal value of shares and each share must be at least one quarter paid-up.
+It is important to note, therefore, that the shareholders are exposed to a total potential liability of at least £50,000.

-A Public limited company has to have a minimum of two shareholders and a minimum of two persons acting as company directors.
-The company secretary must be a person that can demonstrate he/she has the necessary skills and experience to carry out their duties adequately.
-We can provide a Company Secretary for PLC’s.
+A PLC must have at least one shareholder and at least two directors.
+There is also a requirement to have a company secretary, who must be a person that can demonstrate he/she has the necessary skills and experience to carry out their duties adequately.
+We can provide a corporate company secretary, if required.

-- have had a position of company secretary or alternatively have been a deputy company secretary as at 22 December 1980, or
+- Have had a position of company secretary or alternatively been a deputy company secretary as at 22nd December 1980; OR

-- have been a company secretary for three out of the last five years with a company which is non private or
+- Have been a company secretary for three out of the last five years with a company which is not private; OR

-- have the confidence of the directors who feel that due to the persons experience and knowledge can discharge the required duties in the manner expected or
+- Have the confidence of the directors who feel that due to the person's experience and knowledge, they can discharge the required duties in the manner expected; OR

 - the ICAEW